sdaves/simplemonads/README.md

 # simplemonads

 Simple Monads for Python.
-Use Just to end checking for None, Success to end unhandled exceptions, and Reader for dependency injection at runtime.
+Use Just to end checking for None, Success to end unhandled exceptions, and Reader for dependency injection.

 ![Screenshot of test_reader.py](https://imgur.com/ZnAwyVc.png)